Popular Types Of Yoga:

-Hatha Yoga is a form of yoga, and is derived from the word “Ha” which means Sun and “Tha” that means moon, and in combination denotes “will” as well as “power”.
+Hatha Yoga is derived from the word “Ha” which means Sun and “Tha” which means moon.
+In combination denotes “will” as well as “power”.
 Hatha yoga aims to balance these two energies.
-This is also one of the most popular types of yoga, and is probably the one most relate to when they think of the practice of yoga.
+This is also one of the most popular types of yoga.
+Oftentimes, it’s the style most relate to, when they think of the practice of yoga.

-Hatha yoga is a form of yoga that is used to try and calm the mind and body.
-For these reasons it is a style that can oftentimes be well suited to prepare oneself for the art of meditation.
+Furthermore, this style of yoga is used to calm the mind and body.
+For these reasons, it is a style that can oftentimes be well suited to prepare oneself for the art of meditation.

 Vinyasa Yoga: (Sanskrit “Connection”)

 From a more static type style of yoga (Hatha), to one more focused on movement or flow of asanas, is Vinyasa yoga.
 Concurrently, or anchored through breath (Ujjayi Breath).